POM: Prescription only medicine

 There is a theoretical risk that concomitant treatment of ranolazine with other drugs known to prolong the QTc interval may give rise to a pharmacodynamic interaction and increase the possible risk of ventricular arrhythmias.
 Examples of such drugs include certain antihistamines (e.g. terfenadine, astemizole, mizolastine), certain antiarrhythmics (e.g. quinidine, disopyramide, procainamide), erythromycin, and tricyclic antidepressants (e.g. imipramine, doxepin, amitriptyline).

-Pregnancy: There are no adequate data from the use of ranolazine in pregnant women.
-Animal studies are insufficient with respect to effects on pregnancy and embryofoetal development (see section 5.3).
+Pregnancy: There are limited amount of data from the use of ranolazine in pregnant women.
+Studies in animals showed embryo toxicity (see Section 5.3).
 The potential risk for humans is unknown.
 Ranexa should not be used during pregnancy unless clearly necessary.

 Breast-feeding: It is unknown whether ranolazine is excreted in human breast milk.
-The excretion of ranolazine in milk has not been studied in animals.
+Available pharmacodynamic/toxicological data in rats have shown excretion of ranolazine in milk (for details see Section 5.3).
+A risk to the suckling child cannot be excluded.
 Ranexa should not be used during breast-feeding.

 Fertility: In animals, reproduction studies indicated no adverse effects on fertility (see section 5.3).
 The effect of ranolazine on human fertility is unknown.